 Alternatives to transferring shares

-In an ideal world, Richards recommends that contractors only transfer shares as a last resort, and consider alternatives that could still achieve the contractor’s objectives but use alternative routes.
+It is recommended that contractors ideally only transfer shares as a last resort.
+It is generally better to consider alternatives that could still achieve the contractor’s objectives but use alternative routes.

 For a new limited company, the spouse who is not the main fee earner, but who nevertheless plays a vital role in the running of the business and is the director, should register all the shares in incorporation in their name, and then transfer an agreed proportion to the fee-earning spouse.
-This significantly reduces the chances of the transfer of ownership being viewed as a ‘settlement’, which in the eyes of HMRC is a tax avoidance ploy and will instantly attract their attention.
+This is a ‘belt and braces’ strategy for staying out of the settlements legislation.

 Where the contractor wishes to allocate ownership to another family member or a business partner, then issuing new shares is probably the best solution.